 If the tumor returns after the original treatment, it is called a recurrent tumor.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence), which is rare.
 If there is a recurrence, the tumor may need to be evaluated again (called re-staging) using the system described in the Staging section.

-When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+If a recurrence happens, a new cycle of testing will begin again to learn as much as possible about it.
 After this testing is done, you and your doctor will talk about the treatment options.
 Often the treatment plan will include the treatments described above, such as surgery and radiation therapy.
 But they may be used in a different combination or given at a different pace.
-Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent tumor.
+Your doctor may suggest clinical trials that are studying new ways to treat a recurrent pituitary gland tumor.

 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

-Recovery from a tumor is not always possible.
+Recovery from a pituitary gland tumor is not always possible.
 If the tumor cannot be cured or controlled, the disease may be called advanced or terminal.

-This diagnosis is stressful, and for many people, an advanced tumor is difficult to discuss.
+This diagnosis is stressful, and for some people, an advanced tumor is difficult to discuss.
 However, it is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns.
 The health care team has special skills, experience, and knowledge to support patients and their families and is there to help.
-Making sure a person is physically comfortable, free from pain is extremely important, and emotionally supported is extremely important.
+Making sure a person is physically comfortable, free from pain, and emotionally supported is extremely important.

 People who have an advanced tumor and who are expected to live less than 6 months may want to consider hospice care.
 Hospice care is designed to provide the best possible quality of life for people who are near the end of life.